-Advance and Reimbursement Agreements by and Between Blue Lake Metropolitan Districts No. 1, 2 and 3 and Lochbuie Land I, LLC
+Advance and Reimbursement Agreements by and Between Blue Lake Metropolitan Districts No. 1, 2 and 3 and Lochbuie Land I, L.L.C.

-The District, District 1 and District 3 each entered into Advance and Reimbursement Agreements with Lochbuie Land I, LLC (Lochbuie Land I) on June 29, 2004 (the "Advance and Reimbursement Agreement") to establish the terms and conditions pursuant to which Lochbuie Land I would make advances to the Districts and the Districts would reimburse Lochbuie Land I for the advances.
+The District, District 1 and District 3 each entered into Advance and Reimbursement Agreements with Lochbuie Land I, L.L.C.
+(Lochbuie Land I) on June 29, 2004 (Advance and Reimbursement Agreements) to establish the terms and conditions pursuant to which Lochbuie Land I would make advances to the Districts and the Districts would reimburse Lochbuie Land I for the advances.
 Under the Advance and Reimbursement Agreements, the Districts are required to reimburse Lochbuie Land I for advances with interest at a rate of seven percent (7%) per annum.
 Payments made by the Districts are subject to annual appropriation and budget approval and are not to be made from funds otherwise required for operations, capital improvements and debt service costs and expenses of the Districts.
-Amounts payable under the Reimbursement Agreements are subordinate to any bonded indebtedness of the Districts.
-On May 12, 2021, developer advance and interest payments of \$213,698 and \$59,916, respectively, were made in conjunction with the issuance of the 2021 Loans.
-At December 31, 2021, outstanding advances totaled \$178,951, with additional accrued interest due of \$36,250.
+Amounts payable under the Advance and Reimbursement Agreements are subordinate to any bonded indebtedness of the Districts.